cloud-ark/kubeplus/README.md

-## KubePlus Kubernetes Add-on
+## KubePlus Kubernetes API Add-on

-KubePlus simplifies building and tracking workflow automation involving Kubernetes Custom Resoures.
-It brings uniformity in using disparate Custom Resources to create platform workflows.
-Towards this it provides two things:

-- Client-side kubectl commands for discovery, resource usage monitoring and troubleshooting of Custom Resources and their workflows.

-- Server-side components for building/modeling secure and robust Custom Resource workflows.
+Kubernetes API is comprised of built-in and Custom Resources.
+KubePlus API add-on simplifies building application workflows in Kubernetes YAMLs leveraging these APIs.
+It offers kubectl plugins that simplify adoption of Custom Resources.
+It also offers server side component for additional value-add for building / modeling secure and robust workflows.

 ## kubectl commands